qubic/qct/funding/2025-10-Q4-proposal.md

 # Proposal to Fund the Development of the Qubic Core

->[!NOTE]
-> THIS IS THE DRAFT DOCUMENT FOR PUBLIC DISCUSSION
-> The XXX, YYY, ZZZ will be replaced based on the received feedback from community/computors

 ## Proposal
-Send XXX billion QUBIC to the identity `XQCLNHCEHTKQZDBAHJFVVTRMWFACMAZOBAEDQHEITGGEWZDIBRAIYWPGEONG` to support the further development of Qubic Core.
+Send 646 billion QUBIC to the identity `XQCLNHCEHTKQZDBAHJFVVTRMWFACMAZOBAEDQHEITGGEWZDIBRAIYWPGEONG` to support the further development of Qubic Core.

 > Option 0: no

-> Option 1: yes, XXX billion QUBIC
+> Option 1: yes, 646 billion QUBIC

 ## How We Used Past Funding